Shanikah-Boyce/BankerBot-AI-Chatbot-with-Amazon-Lex-AWS-Lambda/README.md

 ## Project Overview
-BankerBot is a banking chatbot powered by AI, created with Amazon Lex V2 and AWS Lambda.
-This virtual assistant is made to manage typical user interactions like greetings, checking balances, transferring funds, and dealing with unsupported inputs.
-By utilizing Lex's natural language understanding (NLU) and speech recognition features, BankerBot can understand both text and voice commands, providing a flexible conversational experience.
-This project was an excellent opportunity to gain practical experience in building conversational interfaces using cloud-native technologies.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/e5a71afc-baea-4ade-b649-4c22239cbef1">
 </p>

-The chatbot was built using Amazon Lex V2, with secure access granted through a least-privilege IAM role that allowed Lex to communicate with other AWS services.
-One of the key configuration choices was setting the intent confidence threshold to 0.40, ensuring that the bot only responds when it is reasonably confident about the user’s intent.
-This improves response accuracy and minimizes confusion.
+BankerBot is a banking chatbot powered by AI that aims to improve financial access and automate everyday transactions using Amazon Lex V2 and AWS Lambda.

+Its main purpose is to simplify banking interactions with a secure, efficient, and user-friendly virtual assistant that can handle balance inquiries, fund transfers, greetings, and even manage unsupported inputs.
+By utilizing Lex’s natural language understanding (NLU) and speech recognition tech, it guarantees smooth communication through both text and voice functions.

+To maintain security and precision, BankerBot works under a least-privilege IAM role and sets a 0.40 intent confidence threshold, meaning it will only respond when it’s fairly sure of what the user needs.
+It also ensures data integrity through a custom slot type for accountType, restricting options to "Checking," "Savings," and "Credit."
+The "Credit" category includes leading providers such as Visa, Mastercard, Amex, and American Express, making it easy for users to manage a variety of financial accounts.

+Building BankerBot has given me lots of hands-on experience in cloud-native conversational AI, focusing on best practices regarding security, efficiency, and user-centered design.

 ![image](https://github.com/user-attachments/assets/403ccae8-9ac5-4094-a816-eef1204041d8)

-Additionally, I defined a custom slot type for accountType, limiting it to specific values like “Checking,” “Savings,” and “Credit” to maintain input integrity and enhance the reliability of the interaction.

 ![image](https://github.com/user-attachments/assets/f34b7a7e-4bc1-4028-9503-b8ab12077dce)